When a family member dies

 The TAC can pay for family counselling services required after the death of a family member.
-This benefit is available to the spouse or partner, parents, children, brothers and sisters of the person who has died.
+This benefit is available to the spouse or partner, parents, children, grandparents, brothers and sisters of the person who has died.

 Any family member who is diagnosed with a mental or physical injury as a result of the transport accident may be eligible to lodge their own claim.
 Please contact the TAC on 1300 654 329 if you or another family member wants to find out about lodging a claim.

 Support for a dependent spouse or partner

 If your spouse or partner was contributing to your family's income or caring for your children, we can provide financial support to help you.

 Lump sum payment

 The TAC can pay a one-off lump sum benefit to a dependent partner.
 This amount can be up to $192,720 depending on the person's age, family circumstances or any prior impairment payments.
 Depending on your situation, you may also be eligible to receive other benefits.

-In addition to a lump sum payment, a dependent partner may receive a weekly payment and/or support at home.
+In addition to a lump sum payment, a dependent partner may receive a fortnightly benefit and/or support at home.
 The benefit you receive will depend on what your partner's responsibilities were before the accident.